NetApp-StorageGRID/varnish/README.md

 cat example.key example.crt ca.crt > example.pem
 ```

 Modify the `default.vcl` and `mse.conf` files according to your setup (see above).
 As a minimum, change the endpoint in the `vcl_init` section in `default.vcl` and provide directory and filename for the books in `mse.conf`.
+Make sure that directories used in `mse.conf` are included in `docker-compose.yml`.

 Then run the container using `docker-compose`.
 You may want to use the `--build` paramater to recreate the Docker image if you changed `default.vcl` or `mse.conf`.